JChamberlain28/SE370A2-Python-FUSE/QuestionAns.md

 * sets file attributes of the root of the file system.
 The file system root has a creation, modified and accessed times as now (from when the current time was obtained).
 The root of the file system has 2 links.

 ### getattr
 * gets the dictionary of file attributes from the self.files dictionary based on the file path (key).
-If the file path doesn't exist in self.files, an error is raised.
+If the file path doesn't exist in self.files, an ENOENT FuseOSError is raised.

 ### readdir
+* reads the directory specified by the path parameter and returns a list of contained directories / files, excluding the root directory "/"
+* "." and ".." are added to the start of this list (these are the current and previous directory)
+* to get the files contained in the directory, self.files dictionary is used

+### open
+* Opens the file specified by the path parameter
+* increments the file descriptor and returns its value

+### create
+* This method creates a new file in the location specified by the path parameter
+* This is created in memory
+  * a new dictionary is added to self.files containing the file attributes of the created file.
+These attributes are discussed below:
+    * the mode parameter is used to specify the file type (st_mode).
+This is OR-ed with S_IFREG.
+    * The size in bytes (st_size) is set to zero as the file has no data.
+    * st_nlink is set to 1 to indicate only one hard link.
+    * last modification, last status change and last access times are set to the current time.
+* The file descriptor is incremented and the new value of it is returned

+### unlink
+* removes the file entry in the self.files dictionary corresponding the the path parameter

+### write
+# COME BACK TO THIS
-*
+* Stores the new data
+* Updates the file size attribute to reflect the change in size resulting from the write
+* returns the size of the data variable (number of items in list)

+### read
+* gets the file data from self.data using the path parameter
+* only the data in the range of offset to offset + size is returned

 ## Part 3 planning